Oligonucleotide selective detection by levitated optomechanics

-{\bf Results: TEM imaging--} Transmission electron microscopy (TEM) visualization of DNA molecules is challenging\cite{Kabiri2019}.
+Transmission electron microscopy (TEM) visualization of DNA molecules is challenging\cite{Kabiri2019}.
 One study was able visualize DNA duplex features such as the major groove, minor groove and helix pitch using high-resolution TEM at 70 keV, however further information about base sequence was challenging to infer \cite{Marini2015}.
 There are heavy metal staining methods to visualize DNA with TEM including uranyl acetate, but this is difficult due to its radioactivity \cite{DeCarlo2011}.
-TEM imaging of SiNPs is straightforward as the particles provide good contrast for visualization \cite{Ibrahim2010}.
+TEM imaging of silica nanoparticles is straightforward as the particles provide good contrast for visualization \cite{Ibrahim2010}.

 All particle types that were tested in the optical trap were also imaged using TEM.
-The same sample preparation method was used as shown in Fig. \ref{fig1}.
-The images presented in Fig. \ref{fig5} show the variance in particle size and shape.
+The same sample preparation method was used as shown in Figure \ref{fig1}.
+The images presented in Figure \ref{fig5} show the variance in particle size and shape.
 This is the reason why outliers were removed in the data analysis since considerable differences could be due to physical rather than optical properties.
 Despite sonicating the particle solutions, there are still clusters of particles present during imaging.
 The speckled white surface texture is representative of the surface roughness of the particles; they are not perfect spheres.
 There were no clear visual differences between the nanoparticle groups.

-{\bf Conclusions--} The analysis performed in this study found detectable differences in optical properties between the types of SiNPs.
-Taking one example from each particle group and plotting the raw data demonstrates that the curve fitting to produce the LDA plots and random forest models is based upon foundational differences in their inputs.
-The LDA result indicates that there are differences in the features between the SiNP classes that cause observable separation.
+The analysis performed in this study found detectable differences in optical properties between the types of silica nanoparticles.
+Taking one example from each particle group and plotting the raw data demonstrates that the Lorentzian curve fitting to produce the UMAP plots and random forest models is based upon foundational differences in their inputs.
+The UMAP result indicates that there are differences in the features between the silica nanoparticle classes that cause observable separation.
 The random forest modeling and MCCV iterations reveal that these classes can be identified with high mean accuracies of 0.87 and 0.73.
-Finally, the TEM imaging suggests that there is not an observable difference between the groups of SiNPs.
+Finally, the TEM imaging suggests that there is not an observable difference between the groups of silica nanoparticles.